albert-decatur/SQL-for-Windows-Users/README.md

 GROUP BY lets you aggregate your fields according to a field.
 It's kind of like pivot tables in Excel.
 Be sure to include the column you grouped by in your output so you know what you were grouping by!
-For exampe, you can group transaction sums by year.
+For example, you can group transaction sums by year.
 You can even GROUP BY multiple columns at once!
 That way you can easily get things like recipient/years given by a donor.
 That would answer questions like these in a single statement: "How much money did every donor give every recipient in every year in the dataset?"